Tealium/integration-angularjs/README.md

 - The values are objects with the following format:
   - {'description' : 'description to this view', 'data' : {}}
   - **description** is simply to describe what this object is used for
-  - **data** is the data layer that will be placed on the page for this view and passed to tealiumIQ and processed for you 3rd party vendors
+  - **data** is the data layer that will be placed on the page for this view and passed to TealiumIQ and processed for you 3rd party vendors